javed-habeeb/password-manager/README.md

 ## 📁 Files Explained

 - `key_manager.py`: Creates the encryption key
-- `passwordgenerator.py`: The main app (menu, generate, save, load, etc.)
+- `passwordgenerator.py`: The main program (menu, generate, save, load, etc.)

 ## 🛠️ How to Use